kulbirsaini/memepress/readme.txt

 Provides wordpress widgets for displaying public posts from [Yahoo!
 Meme](http://meme.yahoo.com/).
 Memepress is SEO ready and provides options to noindex/nofollow your Meme posts.

+**Note**

+Yahoo!
+Meme is still invite only.
+If you need an account, send me an email using [this contact form](http://gofedora.com/contact).

 **Demo**

 Live demo of this plugin can be seen [here](http://gofedora.com/).